-- Band One
+- Band One.

-- Band Two
+- Band Two.

-- Band Three
+- Band Three.

-- Band Four
+- Band Four.

-- Transfer Band
+- Transfer Band.

 Rotherham Metropolitan Borough operates a Choice Based Letting Scheme; all empty Council homes that are available for letting are advertised daily.
-Applicants can view advertisements in a range of locations:
+Applicants can view advertisements in a range of locations: -

-- On the internet at www.keychoices.co.uk
+- On the internet at www.keychoices.co.uk.

-- On a mobile application on a smart phone
+- On a mobile application on a smart phone.

-- By Auto bid when applicants need support
+- By Auto bid when applicants need support.

-Applicants can make a maximum of 3 bids within advertising cycles at a range of outlets:
+Applicants can make a maximum of 3 bids within an advertising cycle at a range of outlets: -

-- By telephone to (01709) 336009
+- By telephone to (01709) 336009.

-- Via an online request
+- Via an online request.

-- On a mobile application on a smart phone
+- On a mobile application on a smart phone.

-- By Auto bid when applicants need support
+- By Auto bid when applicants need support.

 All properties will be offered to the Priority One Band ahead of the other Bands.
-Properties will be offered to the following quota 60% to Band Two and 30% to Band Three and 10% to Transfers.
+Properties will be offered to the following quota: -

+- 60% to Band Two.

+- 30% to Band Three.

+- 10% to Transfers.
-Where there is no demand from the Band One the properties will be offered as follows:

-Preference to Band Two, and no demand then the Band Three Band will be considered next and if still no demand then the Transfer group will be next and if still no demand then Band Four will be next.
+Where there is no demand from the Band One the properties will be offered as preference to Band Two, and if no demand then Band Three will be considered next, and if still no demand, then the Transfer group will be next and if still no demand, then Band Four will be next.

-Preference to Band Three and no demand then Band Two will be considered, and if still no demand then Transfers will be considered and then Band Four will be considered next.
+Preference to Band Three and no demand then Band Two will be considered, and if still no demand, then Transfers will be considered and then Band Four will be considered next.

-Preference to the Transfer Band, and no demand then the Band Two and then Band Three will be considered and if still no demand then Band Four will be next.
+Preference to the Transfer Band, and no demand then the Band Two and then Band Three will be considered and if still no demand, then Band Four will be next.